Export to PDF

 The changes in laboratory data may precede changes in other nutritional indices, but generally, although not always, the data available should point to the same conclusion.

-Laboratory testing is very important to ensure efficient nutrition intervention and it is very important for clinical nutritionists and Registered dietitians to work hand in hand with other healthcare teams to offer the best care to patients or clients.
+Laboratory testing is very important to ensure efficient nutrition intervention and it is very important for clinical nutritionists and Registered dietitians to work hand in hand with other health care teams to offer the best care to patients or clients.